Est. 2019 New City, New York Studio · Lab · Ops

 • Splitting the workflow at the latent stage (load, sample, decode separately) is the cheapest debugging move.

-• Persona enrichment as structured JSON beats freeform prompt rewrites every time — and survives reruns.
+• Influencer enrichment as structured JSON beats freeform prompt rewrites every time — and survives reruns.

 • Visual-DNA maps make characters consistent across hundreds of frames without re-prompting from scratch.